-- PRTF services may not be billed concurrently with any Community Mental Health Rehabilitative Services, with the following exception: Intensive In-Home Services for Children and Adolescents may be billed for up to seven days immediately prior to discharge from a PRTF, to transition the youth from the PRTF to home. - Providers may not bill another payer source for any supervisory services including daily supervision and one-on-one support when provided as PRTF services. - PRTF services do not include reimbursement for activities designed only to meet the supportive non-mental health special needs, including but not limited to personal care, habilitation, or academic-educational needs of the youth.
+- PRTF services may not be billed concurrently with Mental Health Services with the exception of Mobile Crisis Response.
+Short-term overlaps with other Mental Health services to assist with care coordination as a youth is transitioning between services is permissible as service authorized by the FFS service authorization contractor. - Providers may not bill another payer source for any supervisory services including daily supervision and one-on-one support when provided as PRTF services. - PRTF services do not include reimbursement for activities designed only to meet the supportive non-mental health special needs, including but not limited to personal care, habilitation, or academic-educational needs of the youth.